If you are coming back to live in Oxford after the Easter vacation, you are strongly advised to get tested for COVID-19.

 If you need further assistance, please contact Ashley Cadman, who will be happy to provide a demonstration in person.

-You should complete this training if you didn’t do it in Michaelmas term.
+You should complete this training if you didn’t do it in Michaelmas or Hilary term.
 Even if you have already done it, we encourage you to review the materials again to refresh your knowledge.

 The tests are delivered by colleges and are overseen by the Testing for COVID-19: Early Alert Service.